zohdit/DeepAtash/documentation/getting_started.md

 Game Over
 ```

-The tool produces the following outputs in the `logs/run_XXX` folder (where XXX is the timestamp value):
+The tool produces the following outputs in the `logs/XXX` folder (where XXX is the name of folder based on your configurations):

 * `log.txt`:the log info of the whole run;
 * `config.json`: file containing the configuration used for the run;
 * generated inputs close and within the target area  (in image and npy formats);